Standard illuminant: Illuminant A

+for a wavelength λ (nm).
 The coefficients have been selected to achieve a normalized SPD of 100 at 560 nm.
 The tristimulus values are (X, Y, Z) = (109.85, 100.00, 35.58), and the chromaticity coordinates using the standard observer are (x, y) = (0.44758, 0.40745).

 Illuminants B and C

 Illuminants B and C are easily achieved daylight simulations.
 They modify illuminant A by using liquid filters.
 B served as a representative of noon sunlight, with a correlated color temperature (CCT) of 4874 K, while C represented average day light with a CCT of 6774 K. Unfortunately, they are poor approximations of any phase of natural daylight, particularly in the short-wave visible and in the ultraviolet spectral ranges.
 Once more realistic simulations were achievable, illuminants B and C were deprecated in favor of the D series.

 Illuminant C does not have the status of CIE standard illuminants but its relative spectral power distribution, tristimulus values and chromaticity coordinates are given in Table T.1 and Table T.3, as many practical measurement instruments and calculations still use this illuminant.